prestsoftware/prest/docs/src/notation/datasets.rst

 In each decision problem `(A_i,s_i)`, `A_i` is a menu and `s_i\in A_i` the default/status quo alternative at that menu, while `\emptyset\neq C(A_i,s_i)\subseteq A_i` is required to hold for all `i\leq k` in such datasets.

+.. _dataset-examples:

 .. tip::
-     To be analyzable by Prest, a general dataset must be a .csv file.
+     To be analyzable by Prest |version|, a general dataset must be a .csv file.

      **An example of a general dataset can be found** `here </_static/examples/general-no-defaults.csv>`_.